• Skip to primary navigation

 Notes

-• If your roast is bigger than 3 pounds, you will need to cook it for longer.
+• If your roast is larger than 3 pounds, you will need to cook it for longer.
 A general rule of thumb is 25 minutes per pound.
 Its internal temperature should reach 145°F. If the top seems to be browning too much after the initial 75 minutes, loosely cover it with foil.

 • It's important to allow the fully cooked roast to rest for at least 20 minutes before slicing it.
 This allows the juices to redistribute and settle.
 If you cut into the roast too soon, yummy juices will be lost, and the meat will end up dry and not as flavorful.